Suzanne and Tara, two of my carpool buddies.

 My first order of business upon arriving was to attend the cake and ice cream party for my niece Katie's 19th birthday.
 Even though she got a promise ring from her boyfriend, Frank, they both assured us that marriage is a long way down the road for them.
 Like after they've graduated from college (they're both freshmen) and have jobs.
 I hope they do wait so my brother-in-law Kenny won't have a coronary.
 She's still his little girl and he's not ready to watch her walk down that aisle just yet.
 Me either.
 Teresa (her mom) made her a red velvet cake, but some people preferred the store-bought decorated white cake.
 In this picture her big brother Andrew is messing with her.

-One of the highlights of the night for me was receiving flowers from Bonnie.
-They are a beautiful purple color, which fits in nicely with my colorful house.
+purple color, which fits in nicely with my colorful house.
 I enjoyed them here for a couple of days and then took them with me to my parents house so my mom and I could enjoy them there.
 Dad tolerates but doesn't really enjoy flowers.